kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 lot of utility functionality that help you do it in a more standardized way.
 We will continue this tutorial by describing how to take advantage of this functionality, however, note that this is not required for the recipe to work.
-The first thing that you need to do is to define an importer object.
-This importer object, takes a coverage object and ingests it using WCST requests.
-The object has two public methods, ingest, which ingests the coverage into the WCST service (note: ingest can be an insert operation when the coverage was not defined, or update if the coverage exists.
-The importer will handle both cases for you, so you don't have to worry if the coverage already exists.) and get_progress which returns a tuple containing the number of imported slices and the total number of slices.
+The first thing that you need to do is to define an *importer* object.
+This importer object, takes a *coverage* object and ingests it using WCST requests.
+The object has two public methods, ``ingest()``, which ingests the coverage into the WCS-T service (note: ingest can be an insert operation when the coverage was not defined, or update if the coverage exists.
+The importer will handle both cases for you, so you don't have to worry if the coverage already exists.) and ``get_progress()`` which returns a tuple containing the number of imported slices and the total number of slices.
 After adding the importer, the code should look like
 this: